antlr/grammars-v4/fusion-tables/README.md

 # Google Fusion Tables Sql

-Parses google fusion tables sql as defined in the [Row and Query reference](https://developers.google.com/fusiontables/docs/v2/sql-reference) as of January 2016.
+Parses google fusion tables sql as defined in the [Row and Query SQL Reference](https://developers.google.com/fusiontables/docs/v2/sql-reference) as of January 2016.

 Augmented by expressions for